MrFriendCS/MrFriendCS.github.io/N5-CS-DDD.md

 .print A message
 ```

-## Select
+## Search

 To search a database, a basic statement with two keywords `SELECT` and `FROM` is used.

-The `SELECT` keyword is for the required field, or fields.
+The `SELECT` keyword lists the required field, or fields.
 Whilst the `FROM` keyword states the table that the fields are in.

 To select everything in a table the `*` symbol is used.